 - Multiple disabilities of vision impaired children and adults and implications for orientation and mobility

-- Systems of orientation and mobility including the pre-cane, long cane, mobility devices, and electronic travel aids as well as the use of ambulatory aids by children and adults who are vision impaired.
+- Systems of orientation and mobility in educational settings including the pre-cane, long cane, mobility devices, and electronic travel aids as well as the use of ambulatory aids by children and adults who are vision impaired.

-- Orientation and mobility skills and techniques including human guide; protective and orientation techniques; techniques for using canes and adaptive devices; use of landmarks, clues and cues, and search patterns; soliciting and declining assistance.
+- Orientation and mobility skills and techniques in educational settings including human guide; protective and orientation techniques; techniques for using canes and adaptive devices; use of landmarks, clues and cues, and search patterns; soliciting and declining assistance.

 - Professional information, including sources of current literature, research, resources and professional organizations, and environmental accessibility standards.

-- Development, administration and supervision of O&M programs in conjunction with a qualified instructor.
+- Development, administration and supervision of O&M programs in educational settings in conjunction with a qualified O&M instructor.

-The clinical O&M competencies address the skills that O&M teachers are required to demonstrate for the development of the O&M skills and techniques.
-Clinical competencies that are unique to the practice of O&M fall into the following
+The O&M competencies address the skills that specialist vision teachers are required to demonstrate for the development of students' O&M skills and techniques.
+Competencies that are unique to the practice of O&M fall into the following categories:

-- evaluate and maximise the use of functional vision in travel environments.
+- evaluate and maximise the use of functional vision in educational and travel environments.

 - evaluate and maximise the use of auditory, kinesthetic, tactual, and other sensory information.

-- modify or adapt instruction in situations that affect O&M lessons such as adverse weather, noise, emotional upset, fatigue.
+- modify or adapt instruction in situations that affect O&M lessons such as school and classroom layout, adverse weather, noise, emotional upset, fatigue.

-- teach and reinforce basic travel skills to provide safe, efficient mobility within such structured environments as school playgrounds and classrooms.
+- teach and reinforce basic O&M skills to provide safe, efficient mobility within such structured environments as school playgrounds and classrooms.